Here Are Our Top 10 Insider Tips To Surviving a Long Layover

 We can't all be blessed with a reliable internal compass.
 If you want to explore your layover city, but you're worried about getting lost or losing track of time, we highly recommend booking a guided sightseeing tour.

-Stick to the classic double-decker bus, or go for something as unique as you!
-History walking tours, wine tastings, street art crawls, and guided shopping trips are just the tip of the iceberg.
+Stick to the classic double-decker bus or go for something as unique as you!
+History walking tours, wine tastings, street art crawls and guided shopping trips are just the tip of the iceberg.

 6. Grab a bite

 Don't underestimate airport dining!
 Whether you're simply sampling the local fast food (hello, Dunkin' Donuts) or sharing something a little more gourmet with your travelling companions, you often can't go wrong with what's nearby.
-For the more adventurous, get a cab to take you to a local must-try restaurant, pub, or food truck.
+For the more adventurous, get a cab to take you to a local must-try restaurant, pub or food truck.
 Yum!

-“I had a layover in Frankfurt once and had lunch city centre before heading back.
-I've done the same in Amsterdam too.
-Most airports in Europe are close to city centre and easily accessible by train or taxi.”
-Stefanie Tuccori of Vancouver
+I had a layover in Frankfurt once and had lunch in the city centre before heading back.
+I've done the same in Amsterdam, too.
+Most airports in Europe are close to city centres and easily accessible by train or taxi.

 7. Pet a pup (or a pig!)

 Did you know that you can hang out with therapy dogs at the San Francisco airport?
-The WagBrigade crew, which includes Lilou the therapy pig, spread smiles all over the airport (Psst... you can follow them on Instagram to get your 'cute' fix now!).
-You can meet similar friends at Pearson, LAX, Minneapolis, and several other North American airports.
+The Wag Brigade crew, which includes Lilou the therapy pig, spread smiles all over the airport.
+(Psst... you can follow them on Instagram to get your cute fix now!)
+You can meet similar friends at Pearson, LAX, Minneapolis and several other North American airports.

-“I usually check to see if the airport is "known" for something and visit that.
-I had a stopover in SFO once and they have therapy dogs in the airport!
-I also have been to a few airports that have mini-galleries and museums that have been pretty cool.”
-Darrell Donaldson of Toronto
+I usually check to see if the airport is 'known' for something and visit that.
+SFO has therapy dogs in the airport!
+I also have been to a few airports that have mini-galleries and museums that have been pretty cool.

 8. Escape to the spa

 Give those tight shoulder and neck muscles some love with a relaxing massage at an airport spa.
-If you end up also getting your hair done, makeup freshened up, and nails perfected, who can blame you?
+If you end up also getting your hair done, makeup freshened up and nails perfected, who can blame you?

-“I go looking for a massage service in the airport.
-There's nothing like a good massage in between long flights.”
-Carolyn Exelby of Toronto
+I go looking for a massage service in the airport.
+There's nothing like a good massage in between long flights.

-9. Pray, Meditate, or Reflect
+9. Pray, meditate or reflect

 For many people, it's not easy or even possible to observe religious practices on a plane.
 So, it's helpful to know that most airports have dedicated quiet spaces for interfaith prayer and reflection.
 These spaces welcome people of all or no faiths.